aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/weekx/index.md

 - Location: [Roihupelto Studios](https://studios.aalto.fi/roihupelto-studios/)
 - **Time: 12:00–15:00** Note that this is outside our class hours.
 - [Register for the event](https://studios.aalto.fi/art-tech-open-call-23-demo-day/)

+### Wednesday, 05.04.2023

+A couple of students are presenting their work early.
+We will check those 10AM starting from room O102.

+### Friday, 14/04/2023 | Final Project Presentations

+Present your work to the class.
+We have so many students that we need to start 9:15 sharp.